nickiliopoulosedu/PcRGB/README.md

 This tutorial shows you how you can create your own RGB controller for use anywhere in your house.
 Including your gaming PC with little if ANY cost.
 We are using Arduino and some LED strips or fans.

-**There is a Bluetooth controlled version coming to which you will be able to upgrade from any of the current versions.**

 ## Required matterials
 ![ListOfMaterials](Images/Reuired%20Materials.png)